 From RM 200

 Why have I bought yet another midrange film camera from Canon?
-Well, it’s simply the weight or rather lack of it.
-The EOS 3 is great in many ways but I’ve always wished it was lighter.
-Thus, I travel with the 500N when it comes to shooting 35mm film.
+Well, it is simply due to weight or rather lack of it.
+The EOS 3 is great in many ways but I’ve always wished it were lighter.
+Hence, I travel with the 500N when it comes to shooting 35mm film.

-Like its predecessor, it’s mostly made of plastic and only got a maximum shutter speed of 2000th of a second.
-That's about it for similarities as the 300V twice as many focus points, a more sophisticated metering system, steel lens mount, a larger LCD that lights up yet tipping the scales at a mere 365 grams.
+Like its predecessor, it is mostly made of plastic and only got a maximum shutter speed of 2000th of a second.
+That's about it for similarities as the 300V has twice the amount of focus points, a more sophisticated metering system, steel lens mount, a larger LCD that lights up yet tipping the scales at a mere 365 grams.

-If you're used to Canon’s EOS series, controls on their film counterpart is identical.
-It’s as easy as jumping into a car with an automatic transmission and drive.
-It may sound too automated where the photographing process is diluted but if you are like me, lacking years of experience in focus by hand, it will be a pain to shoot with Leica Ms. More so when it comes to film photography.
-I'd suggest to rely on a trustworthy autofocus system that could still sometimes be a hit or miss and pay more attention on composition.
+If you're used to Canon’s EOS series, controls on their film counterpart is near identical.
+It is as easy as jumping into a car with an automatic transmission and drive.
+Though it may sound too automated where the photographing process will be diluted but if you are like me, lacking experience in focus by hand, it will be a pain to shoot Leica Ms. More so when it comes to film photography.
+I'd suggest to rely on a trustworthy autofocus system that could at times be a hit or miss and pay more attention on composition.

-The 300V is good camera as film has reached its maturity in the 2000s before transitioning to digital.
-This camera came with box and papers, I just know it will be of choice more often than the 3.
+The 300V is a good camera as film reached its pinnacle in the 2000s before transitioning to digital.
+The deal was made sweeter as it came with box and papers.
+Something tells me this will be the chosen more of the time than the 3.